Soldiers and Fools

 The clouds broke before a distant wind, revealing the full moon, white and grey above them.
 The moonlight laid its path across the sky and the trees and the sand and the lake to rest in front of them.
 Heero's breath caught in his throat.
 He hadn't expected that.
 "You couldn't have planned that."

 "I took a chance," Duo whispered, awed by the magic he had wrought.
-"Heero, I lo--"
+"Heero, I love you."

 "What did I--" Duo was suddenly still.
 Wary, Heero thought.

-"Especially when you're having nightmares about your childhood."
-He met the violet eyes and saw this was going to be harder than he'd thought, but he'd learned that birth is painful.
-"Especially when you've been badly beaten and you're sharing an too-small bed with me."
+"Especially when you're having nightmares about your childhood..."
+He met the violet eyes.
+This was going to be harder than he'd thought, but he'd learned that rebirth was painful. "... when you've been badly beaten and you're sharing an too-small bed with me..."